Shaman King: Spin-offs

-Another spin-off illustrated by Kyō Nuesawa, titled Shaman King & a garden, began in Kodansha's shōjo manga magazine Nakayoshi, on December 1, 2020, and lasted until May 2, 2022.
-Its first tankōbon volume was released on April 15, 2021, while the fourth and last was published on August 17, 2022.
+Another spin-off, conceptualized by Kusamura and illustrated by Kyo Nuesawa, titled Shaman King & a Garden, was serialized in Kodansha's shōjo manga magazine Nakayoshi from December 1, 2020, to May 2, 2022.

-A spin-off manga, illustrated by Aya Tanaka and based on Kakeru Kobashiri's novel Shaman King Faust8: Eien no Eliza, started on the Kodansha's Magazine Pocket app on July 10, 2021; its last chapter was made available online on June 25, 2022.
-Faust8 was published in three tankōbon volumes between October 15, 2021 and August 17, 2022.
+A spin-off manga, illustrated by Aya Tanaka and based on Kakeru Kobashiri's novel Shaman King Faust8: Eien no Eliza, started on Magazine Pocket on July 10, 2021; its last chapter was made available online on June 25, 2022.
+Its chapters were collected in three tankōbon volumes, released between October 15, 2021, and August 17, 2022.

-In July 2020, Kodansha USA announced the digital English language release of the Shaman Kings spin-offs Shaman King: Zero, Shaman King: Flowers, Shaman King: Super Star and Shaman King: Red Crimson to start in August 2020, however it was delayed; Zero, Flowers and Red Crimson were published digitally from October to December 2020 and the first four Super Star volumes were published in December of the same year; the fifth volume was released on July 6, 2021.
-In January 2021, Kodansha USA announced that they have licensed Shaman King: Marcos for English digital release starting on March 9, 2021; by September 20, 2022, four volumes have been released.
-Also, Shaman King & a garden was published from December 14, 2021, to January 31, 2023.

 Anime

 First series (2001)

 The episodes of the Shaman King anime series are directed by Seiji Mizushima and co-produced by TV Tokyo, NAS, and Xebec.
+The 64 episodes were aired between July 4, 2001, and September 25, 2002, on TV Tokyo.
 At an early stage of anime production, Takei himself helped the anime's staff.
 However, he soon left the staff due to his time limitations as he was working on the manga.
 In September 2020, Mizushima commented that the original anime material presented in the latter half of the show was not something he did on his own accord, and it was requested from Shaman Kings original publisher Shueisha.
-The 64 episodes were aired between July 4, 2001 and September 25, 2002 on TV Tokyo in Japan.
-The episodes were collected into 16 DVD compilations by King Records in Japan and released between October 30, 2001 and January 22, 2003.
-The DVDs were later collected and released in three box sets between August 27, 2008 and December 25, 2008.
-In June 2020, it was announced that the series would be streamed on Full Anime TV and Bonbon TV services in Japan.
+The episodes were collected into 16 DVDs by King Records and released between October 30, 2001, and January 22, 2003.
+The DVDs were later collected and released in three box sets between August 27 and December 25, 2008.

 4Kids Entertainment obtained the rights to broadcast the Shaman King anime in the United States, where it premiered on FoxBox on September 6, 2003.
-Five DVD compilations of the English adaptation have been released by Funimation between October 19, 2004 and March 29, 2005 in an uncut form.
-In June 2021, Discotek Media announced they re-licensed the series.
+Three DVD compilations of the English adaptation were released by Funimation, in an uncut form, between October 19, 2004, and February 22, 2005.
+In June 2021, Discotek Media announced it had re-licensed the series.
+A Blu-ray Disc set, featuring the English dubbed and edited version, was released on October 26, 2021, and another Blu-ray Disc set, featuring the original uncut version and in Japanese with English subtitles, was released on January 31, 2023.